 To accumulate to the new control scheme, I recommend playing on the lower difficulties, at least at first.
 I've already mentioned it, but I felt confident enough for a challenge after a single mission, especially if you plan to play cooperatively.
 The game adamantly introduces new enemy types, requiring you to alter your tactics, which all brawler-style games employ.
 All bosses aren't the damage soaking tanks that you'd expect, as the game adds minor environmental puzzle elements into these battle sequences.
 Certain foes drop orbs of varying effects.
 Besides the typical replenishing of your health and energy, there are offensive buffs that deal out elemental powers, such as electricity or fire.
 A couple of yōkai require you to use these buffs to penetrate their shields, but using them on the cannon fodder enemies is satisfying to watch them explode into pools of blood.
 The seven levels in the game are quite long, but do feature a generous checkpoint system, especially when you consider switching to any of the four characters at any point when playing single-player.

 Shing! delivers a unique approach to the stagnant brawler genre, but still has room for improvements.
 When a lot of yōkai are on-screen, I found myself wagging the right analog stick like a mad man, attempting to handle so many foes at once.
 The whole point of advancing the genre is to avoid having to "mash buttons" or, in this case, "waggle."
 The additional challenges provide added value, and through great voice acting and funny dialogue, I cared about the characters by the time I finished the game.Note: Shing! was reviewed on PlayStation 4.
-A digital copy of the game provided by the publisher.
+A digital copy of the game was provided by the publisher/developer.